melanielaporte/melanielaporte/README.md

 ![profileBannerMe](https://github.com/user-attachments/assets/230cfbb0-9eb5-4027-9c8a-106fea9b83ff)

 ## Welcome to my GitHub!
-I’m a self-taught programmer, artist, and inventor.
+I’m a programmer, artist, and inventor.
 Passionate about sustainability, community-driven projects, interactive coding, and a dose of random (think “choose your own adventure”, solo travel, art installations, and good food).
 Currently exploring ways to use technology for **positive change** and **empowerment**.

 ---